Jaime Pressly: 2010–present: continued television roles

 Pressly obtained leading roles in three 2014 film releases.
 In A Haunted House 2, Pressly starred as a mother of two and one half of an interracial couple, alongside Marlon Wayans.
 She had known Wayans for 15 years prior filming and the project marked the first time they worked together.
 Describing the process, she said: "It was a match made in heaven.
 It really was.
 We're both high energy, and we both like to do something new every take, and when you do comedy like this, where you get to improv the majority of the time, it's about trying to one-up each other, and that makes for a really great comedy".
 The film was panned by critics, but was a decent box office success.
 She starred opposite singer Robin Thicke in the romantic comedy Making the Rules, which was filmed in 2012.
 Finders Keepers, a television horror film, saw Pressly play a divorced mother whose life is thrown into turmoil when her young daughter becomes obsessed with an evil doll left behind by the previous owners.

 From 2014 to 2021, Pressly portrayed Jill Kendall, a wealthy socialite and alcoholic, in the CBS sitcom Mom.
 Mom was met with widespread critical acclaim and ran for eight seasons.
 Created and executive produced by Chuck Lorre, the show followed a group of women recovering from addiction.
 On August 4, 2022, Fox announced that Pressly had joined the cast of the sitcom Welcome to Flatch as a series regular for the second season.

 Other ventures

 Fashion

 In 2003, Pressly launched a lingerie line, J'aime by Jaime Pressly, and expanded it to clothing and sleepwear.
 In 2007, People magazine called her spring/summer clothing line a "sophisticated and star-studded fashion show" and "one of the biggest shows of L.A.
 Fashion Week."
 In spring 2008, she launched a second clothing line, J'aime Collection.
 "I've always had an interest in design, and I have always loved creating things," Pressly said in an interview with Redbook in 2008.
 She ended her clothing lines in September 2008.

+OnlyFans

+In May 2026, Pressly started an OnlyFans account.
+Pressly cited "evolving with the times" and creative freedom as reasons behind the venture.